GerritCodeReview/plugins_hooks/src/main/resources/Documentation/hooks.md

 ### commit-received

-This is called when a commit is received for review by Gerrit.
-It allows a push to be rejected before the review is created.
+This is called when a commit is received by Gerrit either by direct push or by push for review (to `refs/for/branch`).
+It allows a push to be rejected before a review is created, or before the branch is updated in case of a direct push.
+It is called once for each commit in the push.

 If the hook exits with non-zero return code the push will be rejected.
 Any output from the hook will be returned to the user, regardless of the return code.